coala/projects/data/projects/antlr_v4.md

 Hence this project has two targets:

-- Succesful integration of ANTLR into the coala core providing the user with an AST interface when writing a Bear.
+- Successful integration of ANTLR into the coala core providing the user with an AST interface when writing a Bear.
 - Writing a basic Bear which tests this functionality using the AST.

 References: